fmenis/react-course/notes.md

 - hooks must be called in the top level component function (neither inside a if statement)
 - useState is very important because handle same data stored by react which when change will trigger the component to execute again
 - add the `key` attribute to a component that will be rendered dynamically.
 The value of that attribute must be something unique; this is used by react to uniquely identify every element of the list
+- is possible to not use `jsx` format to create react applications, so the code don't have to be transformed by the build process.
+But it's not convenient, because the code that have to be use to is more verbose and difficult.
+- use the `Fragment` component when you will return (from another component) more than one value and you don't want to add an extra div.
+This because is js is not allowed to return multiple values from a function
+- if a component is executed again (for the right reasons) but cause the execution of other components that shouldn't be executed again, is a sign of poor component design.
+Split the components for feature